vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-node.md

 ## Study the changes between versions

-Before upgrading your node software, **review the changelogs** for [v0.74.0 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.74.0) for a list of breaking API changes compared to the previously released version.
+Before upgrading your node software, **review the changelogs** for [v0.74.0 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.74.0) and [v0.74.1 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.74.1) for a list of breaking API changes compared to the previously released version.

 ## Before you upgrade